jbranchaud/dotfiles/DEPENDENCIES.md

 ## Installation

+Installing the set of dotfiles on the current machine uses Rake which is Ruby.

 - [Ruby](http://www.ruby-lang.org/en/) - this is standard on most
     machines
 - [Rake](http://rake.rubyforge.org/) - Ruby Make is used to install,